-The Department of Local Government and Communities (DLGC) develops programs and policies that meet the needs of West Australian young people aged 12 to 25 years.
-DLGC works with young people, community groups and government agencies at local, State and national levels to meet the diverse needs of young people in a variety of ways, including:
+The Department of Communities develops programs and policies that meet the needs of West Australian young people aged 12 to 25 years.
+The Department works with young people, community groups and government agencies at local, State and national levels to meet the diverse needs of young people in a variety of ways, including:

 - consulting with young people and other stakeholders to determine emerging issues and trends and inform and influence decisions and services

 - leading policy reform in key areas of youth affairs

 - funding youth activities, organisations and strategic projects in the youth sector, and

 - coordinating initiatives that promote the positive contribution made by young people in the community.

 Youth Week WA is an annual celebration of the positive contributions of young people to Western Australia.
 In 2018 it will run from 13 April to 22 April.
 Each year a Youth Ambassador is chosen to help promote Youth Week WA and act as a youth spokesperson.
 Youth Week WA events are led by